TaceoLabs/docs/docs/releases/co-noir-nov.md

 ### Range checks

 We implemented the functionality required for **range checks** in MPC.
-These range checks now enable users of coNoir to use more than just the field datatype -- **u64, u16, ect. are now also supported**.
+These range checks now enable users of coNoir to use more than just the field datatype; **u64, u16, ect. are now also supported**.
 Here is a [range check example](https://github.com/TaceoLabs/co-snarks/blob/main/co-noir/co-noir/examples/test_vectors/mul3u64/src/main.nr).

 For those interested, this mainly required us to implement _decomposing field elements_ to smaller chunks and an _oblivious sorting_ algorithm in MPC.